netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 What we didn't like:

 1. Dynatrace provides the absolutely minimum information to build the UX they have in mind.
 This limits significantly the possibilities of using the solution for flows they haven't thought of.
 You always feel that "something is missing".
-2. Most dashboards have 2 versions, the "classic" and the new one.
-The new one is generally more modern, but also more limited, so you frequently find yourself switching to the "classic" one to get the work done.
-3. The best resolution of 1-minute is really not enough for monitoring modern systems.
+2. The best resolution of 1-minute is really not enough for monitoring modern systems.
-4. When creating custom dashboards, it is not easy to understand where the data are coming from, which makes you first do a query to understand the metrics (e.g. group by something) and once you know what data are there, then do the query you really need.
+3. When creating custom dashboards, it is not easy to understand where the data are coming from, which makes you first do a query to understand the metrics (e.g. group by something) and once you know what data are there, then do the query you really need.
 The solution we have given to Netdata with the NIDL bar above each chart (for slicing and dicing) seems superior.
-5. Despite the promise of experiencing AI, we didn't find any evidence of real machine learning running in the background.
+4. Despite the promise of experiencing AI, we didn't find any evidence of real machine learning running in the background.
 Davis seems more like a hard-coded expert system.
 It is useful, but not AI.
-6. Complete lack of any multi-node dashboards out of the box.
+5. Complete lack of any multi-node dashboards out of the box.
 All the multi-node dashboards you need, you have to build them yourself.
-7. This is an expensive service.
+6. This is an expensive service.

 ### Datadog